muthuArivoli/game-creator/API_CHANGES.md

 ### Gamecontroller
 Originally we intended to have a "Player" class to hold each player's state and progress toward goals.
 However, upon developing the game through the second sprint, we realized that this was not necessary as "Players" are simply needless abstractions whose data is already stored within the GameController.
 Rather than manage two separate player classes, we simply toggled an integer state to represent which player was active in the GameController, allowing us the flexibility to switch to AI or double players mid game without having to worry about instantiating/deleting players.
 In place of a player, we created an AI package which provides an intelligent opposing "AI" which is a game controller which does not keep track of the state of the game, and simply returns the best move given an input grid when prompted.

+### Front End Interaction with BackEND

+In the implementation of the project, we made a slight change in the method through which the front end would communicate with the back end.
+This change came about as a result of designing a more abstract implementation of the Game Board.
+The board tiles and the pieces were made to be implementations of a component abstract class which has a method that communicated with the backend.
+This eliminated the need for a specific method in the GameBoard Class to communicate user input as we had originally planned.